-37. Establishment of the World's Largest Cooperative University: National Cooperative University being established for Cooperative education, training, consultancy, research and development and a sustainable and quality supply of trained manpower.

-- 38. New Scheme of Cooperative Education and Training: To strengthen the cooperative movement, build capacity of faculty of VAMNICOM, NCCT and JCTC, promote quality research and studies on important areas of Cooperative sector, etc. - 39.
+- 37. Establishment of the World's Largest Cooperative University: National Cooperative University being established for Cooperativeeducation, training, consultancy, research and development and a sustainable and quality supply of trained manpower. - 38.
+New Scheme of Cooperative Education and Training: To strengthen the cooperative movement, build capacity of faculty of VAMNICOM, NCCT and JCTC, promote quality research and studies on important areas of Cooperative sector, etc. One-time capital grant of Rs.
+30 Cr. has also been provided to VAMNICOM for modernization/ construction of hostels, auditorium, sports facilities, cafeteria, etc. - 39.
 Promotion of training and awareness through National Council for Cooperative Training (NCCT): NCCT conducted 3,287 training programs and provided training to about 2,01,507 participants in FY 2022-23.